Jim Leyland: Florida Marlins (1997–1998)

-In 1997, Leyland was hired by Wayne Huizenga to manage the Florida Marlins and promptly led them to the franchise's first World Championship that year, defeating the Cleveland Indians—four games to three—in the Fall Classic.
+In 1997, Leyland was hired by Wayne Huizenga to manage the Florida Marlins and promptly led them to the franchise's first World Championship that year, defeating the Cleveland Indians, four games to three.
 The Marlins, in only their fifth year of existence, became the fastest expansion franchise to win a World Series.
 The Arizona Diamondbacks surpassed the Marlins when they won the World Series in 2001, their fourth season.

 In the offseason, Huizenga dismantled the team in a fire sale.
 After Game 7, when asked about rumors that he might retire if Huizenga sold the franchise, Leyland quipped, "My wife doesn't like me that much.
 I can't retire."
 Leyland remained as the manager, but resigned after the 1998 season, when the Marlins went 54–108.
 Due to the details of his contract (alongside the team finding itself in the process of being sold), he received a $500,000 buyout for the remaining three years of his five-year contract.